-We kept going on like this for another 20 minutes and you could see her face light up.
-She realized what was happening and tried not to look into my eyes to avoid breaking into a smile.
+We kept going on like this for another 20 minutes, and you could see her face light up.
+She realised what was happening and tried not to look into my eyes to avoid breaking into a smile.

 But what had happened in those 30 minutes?